• Skip to primary navigation

 Easy Roasted potatoes and green beans

 • Storage and freezing – Store in a sealed container in the fridge for up to 4 days.
-Store in the freezer in an airtight container for up to 2 months but i really don’t recommend that.
+Freeing is not recommend.

 • Reheating – Reheat using the microwave, oven, toaster oven, or even air fryer!